IgniteUI/igniteui-docfx/en/components/avatar.md

 </div>

 ####Avatar displaying image
-To get an avatar that dispalays an image, all you have to do is setting the image source via the `src` property.
+To get an avatar that displays an image, all you have to do is set the image source via the `src` property.

 ```html
 <igx-avatar src="https://randomuser.me/api/portraits/men/1.jpg"